-Destination Asia operates in 11 countries across Asia with 29 locally-owned operational offices across these destinations.
+Destination Asia currently operates in 9 countries across Asia with 17 locally-owned operational offices across these destinations.
 We strive to run our business along ethical lines, embracing the three pillars of sustainability: economic, social and environmental.
 We endeavour to maximize the positive benefits received by local communities as a result of our presence while minimizing any negative impacts.
 Whenever possible, we will work with local partners and suppliers who share our philosophy and actively monitor their business practices and services.

 This policy details our commitment to deliver our services in a responsible manner, whilst providing an innovative and varied product offering to our valued clients.
 It addresses not only the areas where will endeavour to minimize damage to our environment, but also details the measures taken to guarantee the health and safety of our employees, those in our supply chain and our customers.
 Additionally, Destination Asia is committed to developing, operating and marketing our tourism services in a sustainable manner.
 With this in mind, Destination Asia has partnered with the ‘Travelife for Tour Operators and Travel Agents’ certification scheme in order to provide structure for our journey down the road to greater sustainability.